Smithsonian/mpc-public/mpc_orb/docs/README.md

  - The mpc_orb.json format;
  - The mpc_orb python package.

-As of April 2023 this documentation is TBD...
+As of April 2023 the following documentation exists:
+ - mpc_orb.pdf : a PDF version of the mpc_orb.json schema file.